pingcap/tidb-operator/en/deploy-tiflash.md

       storageClassName: local-storage
 ```

-To deploy the enterprise version of TiFlash, edit the `dm.yaml` file above to set `spec.tiflash.baseImage` to the enterprise image (`pingcap/tiflash-enterprise`).
+To deploy Enterprise Edition of TiFlash, edit the `dm.yaml` file above to set `spec.tiflash.baseImage` to the enterprise image (`pingcap/tiflash-enterprise`).

 For example: